teckyio/c26-sw-ice-breaking/newton.md

 Went to Working Holiday?yes

-Good in Maths?
+Good in Maths? yes

-Desperately need a Boyfriend / Girlfriend?
+Desperately need a Boyfriend / Girlfriend? yes

 Want to be Hacker?